Hindoria: Demographics

 The Hindoria city is divided into 15 wards for which elections are held every 5 years.
-The Hindoria Nagar Panchayat has population of 16,001 of which 8,304 are males while 7,697 are females as per report released by Census India 2011.
+The Hindoria Nagar Parishad has population of 16,001 of which 8,304 are males while 7,697 are females as per report released by Census India 2011.

-Population of Children with age of 0-6 is 2,301 which is 14.38% of total population of Hindoria (NP).
-In Hindoria Nagar Panchayat, Female Sex Ratio is of 927 against state average of 931.
-Moreover Child Sex Ratio in Hindoria is around 929 compared to Madhya Pradesh state average of 918.
-Literacy rate of Hindoria is 78.88% higher than state average of 69.32%.
-Male literacy is around 88.09% while female literacy rate is 68.93%.
+The population of children aged 0-6 is 2,301 which is 14.38% of total population of Hindoria (NP).
+In Hindoria Nagar Parishad, the female sex ratio is 927 against state average of 931.
+Moreover the child sex ratio in Hindoria is around 929 compared to Madhya Pradesh state average of 918.
+The literacy rate of Hindoria is 78.88% higher than the state average of 69.32%. male literacy is around 88.09% while the female literacy rate is 68.93%.

-Hindoria Nagar Panchayat has total administration over 3,287 houses to which it supplies basic amenities like water and sewerage.
+Hindoria Nagar Parishad has total administration over 3,287 houses to which it supplies basic amenities like water and sewerage.

-Caste Factor
+Caste factor

 Schedule Caste (SC) constitutes 20.95% while Schedule Tribe (ST) were 5.06% of total population in Hindoria (NP).

-Work Profile
+Work profile

 Out of the total population, 7,135 were engaged in work or business activity.
 Of this 4,576 were males while 2,559 were females.
 In census survey, worker is defined as person who does business, job, service, and cultivator and labour activity.
 Of the total 7135 working population, 76.31% were engaged in Main Work while 23.69% of total workers were engaged in Marginal Work.